austintackaberry/100-days-of-code/log.md

 **Today's Progress**: Fulfilled all the user stories for the game of life FCC project plus I added a dynamic line chart that plots the generations.

 **Thoughts**: I am ready to move on to the back end!
 What an exciting day in Austin's journey of learning to code.
 I plan to start the back end section of FCC, though I'm sure I will need to supplement with something else outside of FCC.

+### Day 58: September 21, 2017

+**Today's Progress**: Attended CodeClub meetup.
+Started the back end section in FCC!
+Completed the how-to-npm tutorial.

+**Thoughts**: Next step is to start a Node.js server!
+Can't wait!